 At Frankfurter Buchmesse, sales are generally only permitted to booksellers.
-At events in the forums, in the pavilion reading tent and on Sunday, 14 October 2018, books may also be sold to the general public, subject to fixed prices.
-At the Frankfurt Antiquarian Book Fair, second-hand, non-price books can be sold on all five days of the fair.
+Exhibitors can sell books and publishing products at the suggested retail prices to the general public at events and during the last two days of the fair (Saturday and Sunday).
 Buyers must receive a receipt, card, etc. to prove to security that the books have been purchased.

 How can I promote my events?

 Entries in the Calendar of Events are free of charge for all exhibitors at Frankfurter Buchmesse.
 The only requirement is registration at the My Book Fair with the e-mail address provided at the Book Fair.
 You can request them at firstname.lastname@example.org.
 You can create as many events as you like and share them via social media, for example.

 Tickets for Frankfurter Buchmesse can be purchased online in advance from April 2020 onwards.
 This way you avoid queues at the entrance.